Germany: Trier deadly car ramming trial gets underway | DW | 19.08.2021

 The vehicle is believed to have been traveling at speeds of up to 80 kilometers per hour (around 50 miles per hour).
 The prosecution says this was a deliberate attempt to kill or injure as many people as possible.

-At the time of the incident, investigators said the vehicle was being driven in a "zigzag pattern" in order to strike nearby pedestrians.
+At the time of the incident, investigators said the vehicle was being driven in a "zigzag pattern" with the aim of hitting nearby pedestrians.

 The car traveled a few hundred meters through the city's cobbled streets.